-FluoroSafety offers multiple initial training options which cover Image Gently®, Image Gently-Step Lightly®, and Image Wisely® techniques for reducing patient and staff radiation dose.
-Our courses also follow the recommendations of Report 168 of the National Commission on Radiation Protection (NCRP).
-The top quality educational programs from FluoroSafety meet requirements of The Joint Commission and also qualify for Self-Assessment CME (SA-CME) MOC credit for most ABMS member boards, including the ABIM, ABR, ABS, ABPMR, and ABA.
+FluoroSafety offers multiple initial training options which also address techniques and strategies from Image Gently®, Image Gently-Step Lightly®, and Image Wisely® for reducing patient and staff radiation doses.
+Our top quality educational activities follow the recommendations of NCRP Report No. 168, meet accreditation standards of The Joint Commission, and provide Self-Assessment CME (SA-CME) MOC credit for most ABMS member boards, including the ABIM, ABR, ABS, ABPMR, and ABA.
 Click here for more details on MOC.

 FluoroSafety CME courses are focused on ease of access, content that is interactive and engaging, and achieving measurable results.

 National Council on Radiation Protection and Measurements (NCRP) Report No. 168 is the standard of care document for radiation dose management for fluoroscopically-guided interventional medical procedures.
 For individuals performing potentially high-dose procedures, NCRP Report No. 168 recommends a full day (8 hours) of formal training on the following topics: